 #5 On the Beach Hotel in Port Dickson

 Rooms: 130 suites, rooms, and family rooms.

 If you enjoyed this article about Malaysia, then you may also enjoy these article I wrote:

-Disclosure: The writer believes in full disclosure and wanted to let you know that this article is sponsored.
+Disclosure: The writer believes in full disclosure and wanted to let you know that this article is sponsored with affiliate links.